ashdavies/talks/whats-new-in-firebase/index.md

 - AdWords

 ^
-- Firebase also offers a ton of other features that I simply don't have enough time to go into,
+- Lots of other stuff
-- all seamlessly integrated with the core components allowing you to empower your mobile app.
+- No more time

 ---